ashwinravi1259/docs-test-fork/docs/integrations/aa/pimlico.md

 To submit a user operation to Pimlico, you can follow the steps to sponsor a user operation with Pimlico's verifying paymaster and/or submit a user operation through Pimlico's bundler.
 If you would like to integrate Lit with the full flow of generating, signing, and submitting a user operation, you can follow the steps in [tutorial 1](https://docs.pimlico.io/tutorial/tutorial-1), replacing the signing step with the PKP wallet and using `pkpWallet.address` as the owner address of the smart account.

-Modified from Plimlico's [tutorial 1](https://docs.pimlico.io/tutorial/tutorial-1), an example of how to use the PKP wallet to sign a user operation is shown below:
+Modified from Pimlico's [tutorial 1](https://docs.pimlico.io/tutorial/tutorial-1), an example of how to use the PKP wallet to sign a user operation is shown below:

 ```js
 const signature = await pkpWallet.signMessage(